 The plans should most likely consist of things that things already achieved, the next line of action to improve on the result or achieve more in the future.
 In short, no management will feel satisfied with the progress they have made.
 There will always be a burning desire to attain more.

-- Reduce Element of Risks
+8. Reduce the Element of Risks

 Being able to predict the future accurately is one thing management may not be able to do.
-But through research and many years of experience in the role, they can provide useful tips and forecast that can also prepare the organization to overcome certain risks that may occur in the future.
+But through research and many years of experience in the role, they can provide useful tips and forecasts that can also prepare the organization to overcome certain risks that may occur in the future.

 However, management might not be able to minimize risks completely.
 But they can make contributions that will keep the organization informed about potential risks in the future.
 And having sound knowledge of what can transpire in the future will prepare the company to overcome any challenge that might result.